 “The thing with trends is that it is not an easy exercise to foresee them – sometimes our gut feeling about how a new design will be received would be spot on, but just as often we are surprised, and almost always it’s different factors beyond our control that make a certain product popular.
 We were definitely blown away by the success of our twisted candles, for example.

 On a more general note, we are currently very invested in integrating the aspect of sustainability in the development of our designs, which we feel is an obligation rather than a trend – it’s a complex task but it is very important for both Rolf and I, and our respective teams.”

 “Sometimes our gut feeling about how a new design will be received would be spot on, but just as often we are surprised.”

-Do you have a favorite among the spring launches?
+Do you have a favorite product among the HAY Accessories collection?